 This tour explores how the Uni taps the energy of the earth and sun, reduces waste, and creates green infrastructure.

-- Runs once per month with an upper limit of 20 participants (approx 1.5 hours for self guided tour).
+- Runs for 1 hour with an upper limit of 20 participants (approx 1.5 hours for self guided tour).

-- Approximately 1.5hrs - covers information about the University’s Sustainability initiatives as well as interesting facts and stories about the campus
+- Covers information about the University’s Sustainability initiatives as well as interesting facts and stories about the campus.

 - Thought to have been designed by William Guilfoyle – the person who designed the current layout of the Royal Botanic Gardens.